Carb intake is one of the most hotly debated topics in nutritional science.

 Nutrition is rarely black and white.

 Most dietary fiber is made of carbohydrates.
 Soluble fiber is particularly beneficial for weight maintenance and heart health.

 This remarkable nutrition-to-cost ratio is why legumes are an important food staple in many developing countries.

-There is a myth that a low-carb diet can outperform a conventional high-carb diet for athletes.
+It’s a myth that a low-carb diet can outperform a conventional high-carb diet for athletes.

 This holds true for cardio endurance events like cycling, as well as weight training and bodybuilding for muscular strength and endurance (

 Another long-living population inhabits the Greek island of Ikaria.
-Nearly 1 in every 3 people lives to be 90, and they eat a diet rich in legumes, potatoes and bread.
+Nearly 1 in every 3 people lives to be 90, and they eat a diet rich in legumes, potatoes, and bread.

 Several other Blue Zone regions share similar dietary traits, indicating that carbs are not causing problems for these people.

-But that doesn’t mean carbs alone make people fat and sick in the first place, nor are they the sole cause of the current state of public health.
+And though low-carb diets can be an effective tool for weight loss and diabetes control, that doesn’t mean carbs alone cause weight gain or disease — nor are they the sole cause of the current state of public health.

-This depends entirely on the context, and varies between individuals.
+This depends entirely on the context and varies between individuals.